yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 Prioritization judgment needs to balance two major objectives:

-1. **User Value**: Prioritize meeting the most core pain points in travel planning, improving efficiency, reducing anxiety or bringing key help.
+1. **User Value**: Prioritize meeting the most core pain points in travel planning, user stickiness, easier to make more travel plans, one stop for all.
 2. **Minimum Viable Product (MVP) Principle**: Find the minimum functional combination that constitutes V1.0 for early launch to validate product assumptions.

 ---